boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    There are multiple options for mapping 5G Network Slices to TN slices:

    * 1 to N:
-      A single 5G Network Slice can map to multiple TN slices (1 to N).
-One example of such a case is the separation of the 5G Control Plane and User Plane: this use case is represented in {{figure-5}} where a slice (eMBB) is deployed with a separation of User Plane and Control Plane at the TN.
+A single 5G Network Slice can be mapped to multiple TN slices (1 to N).
+For instance, consider the scenario depicted in {{figure-5}}, illustrating the separation of the 5G Control Plane and User Plane in TN slices for a single 5G EMBB network slice.
+It's important to note that this mapping can serve as an interim step to N:M mapping: a subset of the TN slices can be intended for sharing by multiple 5G Network Slices.
+Further details about this scheme are described in {#sec-firstslice}.

    * M to 1:
       Multiple 5G Network Slices may rely upon the same TN slice.
 In such a case, the Service Level Agreement (SLA) differentiation of slices